lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 Sending HTTP requests to the web server even though an HTTPS connection was initially made is not a problem on its own, as the user is unaware of why this is happening and wouldn't necessarily suspect.
 Perhaps the server has a REST endpoint which is not yet HTTPS-supported?

-In the following flow diagram, Figure 1-1, we can see an example scenario where the server returns an HTML file for the login page to the browser, which includes some resources that are accessible over HTTP, like the submit button's image.
-If an attacker is able to perform a Man-In-The-Middle attack and "sit on the wire" to listen and sniff any un-encrypted traffic that flows through, then they can essential access and read those HTTP requests which include sensitive data such as the user's cookie.
+In the following flow diagram, *Figure 1-1*, we can see an example scenario where the server returns an HTML file for the login page to the browser, which includes some resources that are accessible over HTTP, like the submit button's image.

+If an attacker is able to perform a Man-In-The-Middle attack and "sit on the wire" to listen and sniff any un-encrypted traffic that flows through, then they can essentially access and read those HTTP requests which include sensitive data such as the user's cookie.
 Even worse scenarios may include HTTP resources set for POST or PUT endpoints where actual data is being sent and can be sniffed.

 ![Figure 1-1 - Visualizing HTTPS MITM Attack](images/figure1-1.png)